brandon.larsen@jordandistrict.org

-Nick Jackson--Director Of Orchestras/ Assistant Director/ Director of Percussion
+Nick Jackson--Assistant Director/ Director of Percussion

 Nick is an active performer, and educator in the state of Utah.
 While studying at the University of Utah, Nick has participated in several youth organizations across the country to further his musical and pedagogical skills.
 Nick’s goals are to further grow the culture and education of music and the arts in the state of Utah.